EricZinda/Perplexity/backlog.md

                             - the predication that should handle that is: _have_v_1_fact_check
                                 - But fact check requires instances and this doesn't have any so it never gets there
                                 - So, update _have_v_1_request_order to give a better error
-                    - "I'll take any meat dish" -> We don't carry that
+                - (fixed) "I'll take any meat dish" -> We don't carry that
                     - satisfy_want is called with: ESLConcept(dish: [(<function rel_subjects at 0x7fee6bfe3c10>, 'isAdj', 'meat')] )
                     - which is accepted as an orderable thing since it entails "Food" (this is new, it didn't use to work)
                     - which has no instances since things aren't modelled with isAdj meat
                     - Need to raise an error instead of succeeding and reporting text, when we get no instances.
 That way, alternatives will be tried.
                 - (fixed) Ordering water now counts as a full meal?
                     - regression
                 - (fixed) "sandwich for lunch" was missing test, was broken
                     - ESLConcept("lunch").entails(context, state, ESLConcept("course")) is failing
                 - (fixed) "vegetables" --> Host: I'm sorry, we don't serve that here.
 Get the menu to see what is available.
                     - add vegetables as a class of thing?
                     - Model ingredients?
                         - Add concepts that could be ingredients and mark them as ingredients
                         - allow concepts to have other concepts and answer it properly in _have_v_1_fact_check
                     - (go this way) Just give an error message that doesn't say "we don't have it".
 Something like "you can't order that here", which is true for "vegetables"
+                - (fixed) "vegetarian" --> Sorry, I don't think we have that here.
+                    - Need to model "vegetarian" as itself instead of "veggie"
             - Create a virtual model where:
                 - return True for handles_noun for all words
                     - fail in match_all_n_concepts if it isn't a food